 I’ll be right back.

-Jamie Kirkpatrick is a writer and photographer with a home in Chestertown.
+Jamie Kirkpatrick is a writer and photographer who lives in Chestertown.
 His work has appeared in the Washington Post, the Baltimore Sun, the Philadelphia Inquirer, the Pittsburgh Post-Gazette, the Washington College Alumni Magazine, and American Cowboy Magazine.
 Two collections of his essays (“Musing Right Along” and “I’ll Be Right Back”) are available on Amazon.
-Jamie’s website is www.musingjamie.com
+Jamie’s website is www.musingjamie.com.